 Whether you are an LPN studying to become a registered nurse, a registered nurse pursuing your bachelor’s degree, or on the path to a career as a nurse practitioner by earning a master’s degree, you can deduct all or part of your education expenses, depending on how your employer reimburses these costs.

 Coursework is tax deductible as long as it supports your current line of work and does not qualify you for a new line of work.
 This means that if you are working toward a higher-level nursing position, you can write off tuition, books, fees, and other costs associated with earning your degree.

 Travel nurses have a few complexities when it comes to filing annual income taxes.
 Some considerations to keep in mind include the following:

 To maximize your tax deductions, make sure you save every receipt associated with nursing job expenses.
 This includes everything from a cup of coffee at the airport while traveling to your next assignment to cab fare when traveling from one patient’s house to the next.
 With smartphone apps, it’s easier than ever to track your work expenses.
 These allow you to snap a picture of the receipt and tag or label it, so it’s easy to find when tax time rolls around.
 Some programs even allow you to send the digital files directly to your CPA.

 The bottom line?
 If you’re overwhelmed by tax preparation, consult with a professional about your income, expenses, and deductions.

-If you’re a nurse who is struggling with tax debt, credit card bills, or student loan payments, seek assistance from Solvable today.
-We can match you with debt relief programs with great reviews that will help you get ahead of overwhelming debt payments.
+If you’re a nurse who is struggling with back taxes, credit card bills, or student loan payments, seek assistance from Solvable today.
+We can match you with back tax assistance programs with great reviews that will help you get ahead of overwhelming payments.